Mr1Skeletoner/printColored/README.md

 latest update 12/06 put all functions in the same file, and made a separate file for endline stuff that i hate

+13/06: removed legacyprintColored and replaced it with generator (legacy function was broken btw)

+added new functions (printRGB, printRGBV, generator) guide later

 *Guide to using printColored function:*